 When do I have to start repayments?

 The borrower is 100% liable for repaying the loan and any interest.
-The government will cover interest payable to the lender for the first 12 months.
+The government will cover interest payable to the lender for the first 12 months from the date when the original loan was drawn down.
 The borrower will then need to make full repayments (the loan and any interest) up to the end of the six-year term, as per their arrangement with the lender.

 How much am I meant to repay?